rtcimi/Adafruit_TinyUSB_Arduino-2.4.0/README.md

 ### Cores with built-in support

 Following core has TinyUSB as either the primary usb stack or selectable via menu `Tools->USB Stack`.
-You only need to include `<Adafruit_TinyUSB.h>` in your sketch to use.
+You only need to include `<Adafruit_TinyUSB_Custom.h>` in your sketch to use.

 - [adafruit/Adafruit_nRF52_Arduino](https://github.com/adafruit/Adafruit_nRF52_Arduino)
 - [adafruit/ArduinoCore-samd](https://github.com/adafruit/ArduinoCore-samd)